geoy516-sketch/geoy516/README.md

-# SmashHub — Badminton store (No Cart)
+# SmashHub - Badminton Gear (No Cart)

-Static site (HTML/CSS/JS) ready to publish on GitHub Pages.
+This is a GitHub Pages-ready website for selling badminton products.

+## Features
+- Products loaded dynamically from Google Sheet CSV.
+- Filters: Category, Sale, New Arrivals.
+- Search bar.
+- Product modal with order info and email link.
+- No shopping cart.

-## How to publish on GitHub Pages
+## How to Deploy

-1. Create a new GitHub repository (example name: `smashhub-site`).
+1. Create a GitHub repository.
-2. Clone it locally:
+2. Upload all files in this folder.
+3. Enable GitHub Pages (Settings → Pages → main branch → root).
+4. Update `SHEET_CSV_URL` in `index.html` to your Google Sheet CSV link.